eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 ### DataPlatform

-In DataPlatform you can uncomment these cookie setting in DataPlatforms `application.yml`.
+For DataPlatform you can uncomment these cookie setting in `application.yml`.

 ```yaml
 ## This is important to set flags for DP session cookies